microsoft/AzUrlShortener/src/adminTools/postman/README.md

 ![Postman Create ShotUrl](medias/postman_createShotUrl.png)

-### List all Urls
+### 2- List all Urls

 In Postman, use the URL from the **UrlList** Azure Function.
 Set the request to GET.
 No body content is required for this request.
 However, make sure the url contains the security token `code`.

     https://shortenertools.azurewebsites.net/api/UrlList?code=JVzE6CvlEHxDHbq.....

 To execute the call click the *Send button*.
-The response will be a json documnet with an array:
+The response will be a json document with an array:

 ```json